Hornbill-Docs/esp-config/esp-config/getting-started/regional-settings.md

 * Setting the default date and time formats
 * Selecting the default time zone that Hornbill will use
 * How to enable and disable the languages that are available to users
-* Defining a default working time for your users

 ## Before you begin
 This guide takes you through administrative configurations.
 The following will be needed to complete this guide: